 Before I share with you the proven surefire tips on how can weed grow in the cold, it is important to know how cold climate autoflowering seeds are affected by cold weather.

 Whatever people say, the fact is cold weather has profound effects on your weed plants.
-Some of the effects of cold weather on cannabis plants are evident immediately you plant the seeds while other effects come much later during the veg, growing, and harvesting period.
+Some of the effects of cold weather on cannabis plants are evident immediately after you plant the seeds while other effects come much later during the veg, growing, and harvesting period.

 Although you can grow weed in cold weather you should beware there are few yet dangerous effects of planting marijuana in or during cold climates.
-Here is are some of those disadvantages:
+Here are some of those disadvantages: